xiyasong/eQTL-analysis/Results/README.md

 This is the 805 final significant (qval <0.05 ) eQTLs table for the Japanese cohort and it contains annotated gene information and SNP information.

 ## eQTL-ccRCC-final.genes.annotated.txt
-This is the all the eQTLs for the Japanese cohort that contains annotated gene information and SNP information, with statistics value.
+This is the all the eGenes results for the Japanese cohort that contains annotated gene information and SNP information, with statistics value.

 ## eQTL-ccRCC-final.signifpairs.txt
 This file includes all the significant SNP-Gene pairs have a FDR < 0.05.